 Air fryer canned green beans is a delicious and simple side dish perfect for any meal.
 Add flavor and color to your plate with this frugal recipe.

 We really enjoy eating canned green beans.
-In fact, they may be our preferred version of these green veggies.
-While we normally cook them on the stovetop, I couldn't help but try them in the air fryer.
+In fact, they may be our preferred version of these green veggies (don't tell that to our Instant Pot Steamed Broccoli).

 Jump to: